Linked List in C Language With Examples

 Implementing a Singly Linked List in C: A Step-by-Step Guide

-Implementing a singly linked list in C is a foundational skill for any programmer aiming to master dynamic data structures.
-A singly linked list is a versatile and memory-efficient data structure, and understanding its implementation provides insights into fundamental programming concepts such as pointers and memory management.
+Implementing a singly linked list in C is a foundational skill for any computer programmer who aims to master dynamic data structures.
+A singly linked list is a versatile and memory-efficient data structure.
+It is important to understand its implementation, as it provides insights into fundamental programming concepts such as pointers and memory management.

 Creating a Node

-To create a new node, we define a function that allocates memory for the node and initialises its data and next pointer.
+To create a new node, we need to first define a function that allocates memory for the node and initialises its data and next pointer.

 struct Node* createNode(int value) {